 Our favorite part of the whole project….pulling off the tape!

 Voila!
 Perfect sheen stripes!
-See all 35 hues in the Color by Crate and Barrel collection here.
+See all 35 hues in the Canvas Color Collection here.